AmarjeetJyotis/Android-Studio-Project-4-Android-Tippy-App/README.md

 Run the app on an emulator or physical device.

-🙋‍♂️ Author
-Amarjeet Kumar
-Mini Project - Made with ❤️
-Connect: LinkedIn | GitHub

 📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-yaml
-Copy
-Edit

----

-Let me know if you'd like this converted to a `.md` file or want me to tailor the GitHub links, add setup instructions, or enhance the UI preview section.